Aprimo-Connect/aprimo-akeneo-connector/README.md

 The followingn fields are also available:

 - `product.identifier`: The identifier of the Product in Akeneo.
-- `syncDate`: The current date time in UTC format of when the sync ran.
+- `product.syncDate`: The current date time in UTC format of when the sync ran.

 ### Full Configuration Example: